-First, I would like to thank you all for showing deep interest in our free email marketing course where we are providing you the basic to advanced fundamentals of email marketing.
+First, I would like to thank you all for showing deep interest in our free email marketing course where we are providing you with the basic to advanced fundamentals of email marketing.

 For those who are new to our Beginners Guide to Email Marketing (which is our free course trail), we are providing the course by dividing it into chapters like;